Atiyah and Todd classes of regular Lie algebroids: Cohomology of regular Lie algebroids

-By taking the dual operation, we obtain a contraction for the cotangent dg vector bundle of the dg manifold $(A[1],d_A)$. \begin{corollary} There exists a contraction for the cotangent dg vector bundle of the dg manifold $(A[1],d_A)$
+By taking dual operation, we obtain a contraction for the cotangent dg vector bundle of the dg manifold $(A[1],d_A)$. \begin{corollary} For each choice of quadruple $(j,\tau,\nabla^K, \nabla^F)$, there exists a contraction for the cotangent dg vector bundle of the dg manifold $(A[1],d_A)$